 1. Senior Citizens Savings Scheme (SCSS)

-Investors can prematurely withdraw their SCSS investments.
-However, they are subject to certain penalties.
-The penalty varies based on the tenure of the account.
+- Premature Withdrawal: Available, however attracts penalty.
 Premature withdrawals are only allowed after one year of account opening.
 For withdrawals within two years of account opening, attracts 1.5% penalty on the investment or deposited amount.
 Also, for withdrawals after two years of account opening, 1% penalty on the deposit amount is charged.
 In the case of the account holder’s death before the maturity, the account shall be closed and the proceeds shall be given to the nominee or heir.

 Check Out PMVVY vs SCSS